fungiwnl/knowledge/README.md

 # Knowledge

-This is my personal wiki where I document everything I'm interested in to use as a future reference.
+This is my personal wiki hosted using [Gitbook][https://www.wiki.b-fung.com/], where I document things that I've learnt to use as future reference, so I don't have to re-Google stuff I've learnt and forgotten.